xXenvy/Pynext/README.md

   <img alt="" src="assets/discordlogo.png" width="200px"/>

-  ## Pynext - Discord API Wrapper for selfbots.
+  ## Pynext - Discord API Wrapper for selfbots written from scratch in Python.
   `⚠️ Project only for educational purposes!`

   `⚠️ Project is still under development.
 It may contain bugs, and future updates will bring breaking changes.`